(EECE) ELECTRICAL AND COMPUTER ENGINEERING

 EECE 3203 - Signals and Systems I (3)

 Introduction to continuous-time signals and systems in time and frequency domains; system analysis of linear, time-invariant systems using Laplace and Fourier transforms and Fourier series.
-PREREQUISITE: EECE 2201 and MATH 3120, and minimum grade of D in required for all prerequisites.
+PREREQUISITE: EECE 2201, EECE 2207 and MATH 3120, and minimum grade of D in required for all prerequisites.

 EECE 3204 - Signals and Systems II (3)